Julianne Hough Wears Nothing Under Unzipped Jacket In Stunning New Instagram Photo

 Julianne Hough is starting a new chapter in her professional career as a judge on America’s Got Talent, and life seems to be going well for the TV personality and professional dancer.
-On Tuesday, the 30-year-old took to her Instagram page to share a stunning photo of herself wearing an unzipped jacket in a sexy, yet fun, shot.
+On Tuesday, the 30-year-old took to her Instagram page to share a stunning photo of herself wearing an unzipped jacket in a sexy yet fun shot.

-In the post in question, Hough is donning a shiny silver jacket, which is open at the front, showing that the Dancing with the Stars alum is not wearing anything underneath.
+In the post in question, Hough is donning a shiny silver jacket, which is open at the front, showing that the Dancing With the Stars alum is not wearing anything underneath.
 Hough is facing the camera, which is catching her from the waist up, as she makes a cute face while playing with her hair.
 Some of the strands of her short bob are across her face, covering her eyes as she smiles for the photo.
 Her bangs can also be seen moving across her forehead.

 Her stylish jacket has a pronounced folded collar and a zipper along the front.
 Hough is posing in front of a black setting, which contrasts with the silver of her jacket and the blonde of her hair.